-- 2.1 The Mux B Licence was awarded in accordance with the 1996 Act with effect from November 2002 for a 12 year period and is due to expire in November 2014.
-In order to enable BFtV to operate the multiplex service covered by the Mux B Licence Ofcom also awarded a WTA Licence to BFtV, entitling BFtV to make use of the spectrum associated with the multiplex.
-The WTA Licence runs concurrently with the Mux B Licence and is due to expire in October 2014.
-This consultation concerns only the Mux B Licence granted under the 1996 Act, and does not consider the WTA Licence. - 2.2 Under section 16 of the Broadcasting Act 1996, a television multiplex licence, if granted within six years of the 1996 Act, may be renewed, on one occasion, for a period of twelve years beginning on the date on which it would otherwise expire.
-A licence holder may submit an application for renewal during a specified timeframe, beginning four years prior to the original expiration date of its licence. - 2.3 The Mux B Licence (one of the five 1 existing digital terrestrial television multiplex licences) will expire in 2014.
-In February 2012, BFtV applied for a renewal of the Mux B licence.
-BFtV also requested that as part of the renewals process, and in line with the approach taken when the Mux C and D licences were renewed, Ofcom should consider the removal of the obligations contained in the Licence under the DTT Marketing Plan and any other relevant licence conditions.
-Those conditions were included in the licence with the aim of promoting or assisting the acquisition of digital receiver equipment. - 2.4 This consultation sets out Ofcom's proposals with respect to BFtV's application for renewal of the Mux B Licence and the removal of the specific and other related licence clauses. - 2.5 Under the 1996 Act, when considering whether or not to renew a television multiplex licence we may require the licence holder to make supplementary proposals in relation to two aspects of the licence: - we may require a new technical plan.
-This plan indicates the likely coverage area of the service, the timetable during which this coverage would be achieved, and the technical means by which it would be established; - we may also require supplementary proposals for the promotion of, or assistance with, the acquisition of equipment capable of receiving television multiplex services in the area covered by the service. - 2.6 In requesting supplementary proposals, we must notify the applicant of any requirements which we consider should be met in respect of those proposals.
-The decision to require, or not to require supplementary proposals is subject to the consent of the Secretary of State and we will seek this consent at the conclusion of this consultation process.
+- 2.1 The BA Licences were awarded in accordance with the 1996 Act with effect from November 2002 for a 12 year period and are due to expire in November 2014.
+In order to enable Arqiva to operate the multiplex services covered by the BA Licences Ofcom also awarded WTA Licences to Arqiva, entitling Arqiva to make use of the spectrum associated with the multiplexes.
+The WTA Licences run concurrently with the BA Licences and are due to expire in October 2014.
+This consultation concerns only the BA Licences granted under the 1996 Act and does not consider the WTA Licences. - 2.2 Under section 16 of the Broadcasting Act 1996, a television multiplex licence, if granted within six years of the 1996 Act, may be renewed, on one occasion, for a period of twelve years beginning on the date on which it would otherwise expire.
+Each licence holder may submit an application for renewal during a specified timeframe, beginning four years prior to the original expiration date of its licence. - 2.3 Three of the five 1 existing Digital Terrestrial Television multiplex licences, those for Multiplex B, Multiplex C and Multiplex D, will expire in 2014.
+It is therefore currently open to the holders of these licences to submit renewal applications, as the period for renewal has already begun.
+Ofcom received an application from Arqiva to renew the BA Licences in November 2010.
+In June 2010 Arqiva also requested that as part of the renewals process, Ofcom should consider the removal of the obligations contained in the Licence under the DTT Marketing Plan and any other relevant licence conditions.
+Those conditions were included in the licence with the aim of promoting or assisting the acquisition of digital receiver equipment.
+Arqiva considers that such conditions will no longer be required following the completion of digital switchover in 2012 and the achievement of the Marketing Plan contained in the BA Licences and therefore it is no longer appropriate to retain the related licence obligations. - 2.4 This consultation sets out Ofcom's proposals with respect to Arqiva's application for renewal of the BA Licences and the removal of the specific and other related licence clauses.
+To date, Ofcom has not received an application to renew the Multiplex B licence and a separate consultation on issues relating to the renewal of that Licence will take place should Ofcom receive an application for renewal. - 2.5 Under the 1996 Act, when considering whether or not to renew a television multiplex licence we may require the licence holder to make supplementary proposals in relation to two aspects of the licence: - we may require a new technical plan.
+This plan indicates the likely coverage area of the service, the timetable during which this coverage would be achieved, and the technical means by which it would be established; - we may also require supplementary proposals for the promotion of, or assistance with, the acquisition of equipment capable of receiving television multiplex services in the area covered by the service.

-1 The other four existing licences have been renewed.
-Multiplexes A and 2 were renewed on existing terms in 2010.
-Multiplexes C and D were renewed in February 2012.
+1 The other two existing licences (Multiplexes A and 2) were renewed on existing terms in 2010.